 Optimal electrical safety and reliability is strongly correlated with electrical maintenance — i.e. functional checks, servicing, repairing or replacing of necessary devices, equipment, machinery, building infrastructure, and supporting utilities in industrial, business, governmental, and residential installations.
-As our electrical systems have evolved, maintenance work has come to include various cost-effective practices to keep equipment operational.
 These activities take place either before or after a failure.
 In either case, normal maintenance is “likely” to expose electrical workers to hazard.
-The workplace is where maintenance occurs.
+In healthcare facilities, for example, there is risk of failure of backup systems (described in Article 517 of the National Electrical Code) unless maintenance is undertaken while equipment is live.

 In electrical power systems, equipment and systems that control energy are designed to work, perhaps, only once or twice dependably in 25 to 50 years; if that.
 Only safety-by-design and recommended maintenance can sustain the likelihood that safety and reliability expectations can be met.
 Electrical maintenance usually involves exercising breakers, testing trip settings, confirming signaling paths in controls, software and the like.
 Safety by design usually involves applying methods to minimize occupational hazards early in the design process, with an emphasis on optimizing employee health and safety throughout the life cycle of materials and processes.